 It worked out perfect for me — I had so much fun and had so many new experiences, but it also gave me a much-needed break which actually helped me get focused and decide what I wanted to choose as my major.
 Oh, and bonus ...
 I became really good friends with one of the other volunteers in my group and we decided to be roommates when we got back to school!

 We have had volunteers turn their ILP semester into an internship, but it's all worked out through your university.
 BYU-I has a few requirements for internships, but this blog post goes through it all to help you get started on applying for internship credit.

 Take Online and Pathway Classes

-While volunteering you can also use BYU-Idaho’s pathway program.
-This program combines online classes with groups of students around the US and the world; there are actually groups located in the areas where ILP volunteers are living in Europe!
-You could volunteer in Moscow, Russia and take a religion class with other BYU-Idaho students there.
-How cool!
+You can also use BYU-Idaho’s pathway program.
+This program combines online classes with groups of students around the US and the world; there are actually groups located in the areas where ILP volunteers are living in Europe.

 Get On A Fast Grad Plan

 While we think that a semester abroad is one of the best investments you can make for your education and future, you might not want to sign up for something that pushes your other plans back.
 If that’s the case, this is for you.

 You can also apply for BYU-Idaho Fast Grad which allows you to go to school 3 semesters in a row.
 So, now you can defer one semester to volunteer in Thailand, come home, then take 3 semesters in a row with Fast Grad.
 If you do that you can volunteer and actually still graduate the same time you would have.
 If you have a goal to graduate by a certain date, it's definitely something to consider.